dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 To work-around, we recommend users to manually connect using the "other" option on the Wi-Fi menu bar or manually adding the network on the "Network" preference pane.

-## No Graphics Acceleration on Intel Ivy Bridge and Nvidia Kepler GPUs
+## No Graphics Acceleration

-With macOS Monterey, Apple removed Graphics Drivers for both Intel Ivy Bride and Nvidia Kepler.
+In macOS, each release generally means GPU drivers are dropped from the OS.
+With macOS Big Sur, currently all non-Metal GPUs require additional patches to gain acceleration.
+In addition, macOS Monterey removed Graphics Drivers for both Intel Ivy Bridge and Nvidia Kepler.

 To re-enable acceleration, simply run the Post Install Root Volume patches.

 Once rebooted, acceleration will be re-enabled as well as brightness control for laptops.